 Can you pay off medical debt with a credit card?
 You sure can.
 Should you, though?
 Absolutely not.

-You will pay way less and have a lot more flexibility and protection if you set up a payment plan directly with your provider.
+You will pay less and have much more flexibility and protection if you set up a payment plan directly with your provider.

 Even if You’re Paying, Your Bill Could Go to Collections

-There is a long-standing myth that, as long as you are paying something on your medical bills, they can’t be sent to collections.
+There is a long-standing myth that they can’t be sent to collections as long as you are paying something on your medical bills.
 Even as little as $5 can keep your account in-house.

 Again: THIS IS A MYTH.